Maui Events February 2023

 Updated:

 What a beautiful winter we’ve been having on Maui!
-February brings with it a handful of spirited events, like reggae concerts at the MACC, the Upcountry Farmers Market, art parties, and the Great Whale Count.
+February brings with it a handful of spirited events, like reggae concerts, art shows, farmers markets, and plenty of whales.
 Whatever you get up to this month, we hope you enjoy a fun and safe tropical winter from the best island in the Pacific!

 For more information or to see the best weekly, monthly and yearly celebrations, check out our calendar of Upcoming Maui Events.